 Enterprise and commercial interests

-I have regularly worked with companies and the Ministry of Defence on matters relating to invertebrates, particularly insects (entomology).
+I have regularly worked with companies and the MoD on matters relating to invertebrates, particularly invertebrate vectors of disease

 I have developed and co-ordinated modules from Level 3 (Foundation) to Level 7 (MSc and MSci) in several areas of Biology linked to my expertise in Physiology, Pharmacology, and Invertebrates.